nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-19-agent_sudo.md

 ![screenshot2](../assets/images/agent_sudo/screenshot2.png)

-Interesting.
+There is an interesting message on the main page.

 Before doing any manual enumeration, we shall run a **Gobuster** directory scan to see if we can enumerate any hidden directories.
 We can also add extensions to our search options by using the `-x` option.
 In this case, we can check if there's any PHP or HTML files hidden within the web server.

 ```
 gobuster dir -u http://10.10.63.185/ -x php,html -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt